Aïshti

 Aïshti is an upmarket Lebanese department store chain founded in 1989.
 The company operates both Aïshti and Aïzone brands across Lebanon and Jordan.
 In 2016 the company recorded an annual revenue of $250 million.

 History

 Aïshti was founded in 1989 by Tony Salamé.
 It began as a small store selling Italian jeans and clothing in Jal el Dib.

 In September 2020 the new Aïshti store designed by Zaha Hadid under construction in Beirut Souks caught on fire.

-Stores
+Store locations and timeline

-Aïshti also operates Aïshti Minis a children's clothing store in Beirut (Achrafieh and Downton) and Antelias (By The Sea).
+As of 2026, Aïshti operates four stores in Lebanon, along with one international branch in Amman, Jordan.
+Aïshti also operates Aïshti Minis a children's clothing store in Beirut (Achrafieh and Downtown) and Antelias (By The Sea).